Indexing-Your-Heart/game/README.md

-    clean-logs                   # Cleans all logs built from a Just command. codesign-extensions IDENTITY # Codesigns the dependency dylibs. copy-extension-dependencies  # Copies the extensions and their dependencies into the iOS folder. dry-run                      # Dry run the game locally edit-build-lib               # Edits the script that builds libraries edit-game                    # Open Godot editor
+    clean-logs                   # Cleans all logs built from a Just command. codesign-extensions IDENTITY # Codesigns the dependency dylibs. copy-extension-dependencies  # Copies the extensions and their dependencies into the iOS folder. distribute-mac-app-store PROVISION ENTITLEMENTS # Creates a distribution package for the Mac App Store or TestFlight. dry-run                      # Dry run the game locally edit-build-lib               # Edits the script that builds libraries edit-game                    # Open Godot editor